Sebastian-ehrig/BTC_investment_decision_indicator/README.md

 ## Example period

-The example showcases market behavior from October 2022 to August 2025, demonstrating precise market entries and capitalizing on buy and sell opportunities, thereby achieving a cumulative return of ~540%.
+The example showcases market behavior from October 2022 to August 2025, demonstrating precise market entries and capitalizing on buy and sell opportunities, thereby achieving a **cumulative return of ~540%**.
 The main plot shows the bitcoin-price as a OHCL candle chart.
 Gray vertical bars indicate entry and exit time-positions, whereby red dots are sell points and blue dots are buying points.
 The purple dotted line is the long-term holder realized prise.
 Dashed magenta and grey lines are the 50- and 200-days moving averages, with intesections highlighted as yellow (golden-cross) and black-dots (death-cross).
 Below the main plot are some important indicators: (1) squeeze-momentum, (2) RSI with colored dots indicating monthly RSI ranging from blue to red, (3) Volume and EOM, and (4) MVRV Z-scrore and current transaction costs.

 ![Example Output](Figures/BTC-USD_2025-08-22_1.png)

 ## Performance

-This strategy has demonstrated strong performance between 2019 and 2025, accurately identifying both the top and bottom of the Bitcoin market, thereby avoiding 412 days of continuous market downtrend.
+This strategy has demonstrated strong performance between 2019 and 2025, accurately identifying both the top and bottom of the Bitcoin market, thereby **avoiding 412 days of continuous market downtrend**.
 This has resulted in an impressive 6028% return - compared to a buy and hold strategy that would have yielded "only" 1500% for the same period and with considerably higher risk!
 During prolonged downtrends the strategy emphasizes capital preservation by stepping aside rather than forcing exposure.

 ![Example Output](Figures/BTC-USD_2025-08-22_2.png)

 In addition, this strategy has also been backtested on historical data yielding consistent returns over an extended timeframe (Sept 2014 - Aug 2025).
 In particular, it successfully predicted the BTC bear-market bottom in 2015, 2019, and 2022 as well as the market top of the 2017 and 2021 bull-market.
-Following this strategy would have yielded in a ~1M% return.
 However, if this strategy continues to work in the future remains to be seen.
 Out-of-sample behavior may differ if market microstructure or on-chain dynamics change

 ![Example Output](Figures/BTC-USD_2025-08-22_3.png)